 Payments: Monthly, Bi-Weekly or Weekly payments

 Credit Score Standards: All credit considered.

 Documentation: Standard Documentation.
-1-page application and 3 months bank statements, sometime financial will be required depending on credit limit.
+1-page application process and 3 months bank statements, sometimes financial will be required depending on the credit limit.

 Processing Time: Same day to up to a week depending on lenders

 Benefits and Best Uses of Business Line of Credit

 The main reason why anyone would want a line of credit is for flexibility.
 The ability to draw funds on demand up to the credit limit is a very popular feature.
 It can keep cash on hand for future endeavors or urgent needs.